 Mount & Blade II: Bannerlord reputation

 One key difference between Bannerlord and the standalone Warband expansion is an increased emphasis on building reputations with different NPCs across Calradia.
+A whole new Bannerlord recruitment system governs this.
 Whereas before the player could act like a mercenary in most situations, recruiting their soldiers from villages and making their own fortune, in Bannerlord you’re somewhat more reliant on gaining the favour of NPCs.
 For example, you can only recruit soldiers from certain NPCs rather than throughout the world, which means the NPC determines the cost of recruitment.
 This can be expensive if you’re drawing your forces from all over the place and paying the highest rates.
 However, if you build up a good reputation with a single recruiter, you’ll be able to recruit many more soldiers for the same amount of money.

 Reputation confers more than good rates on rent-a-swords, later on a good reputation will open the doors for other, more nefarious opportunities.
 Need to kidnap a character and reckon it’d be easier with some help from inside the town or city?
 A friendly NPC might be able to help you out with that if you’re on particularly good terms with them and they specialise in that area of expertise.
 Of course, it’s not all soldiers and hostages.
 Befriending a merchant will simply net you better prices at the town’s market stalls.